gannonbarnett/daysoffplanner/README.md

 This project uses the simplest tools available so I can actually come back to it and understand how it works.

 ## Develop
 Open `index.html` in your browser.
+Or, run `python3 -m http.server 8080`

 ## Deploy
 Run `deploy.sh`.